YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 2010, and I learnt, in chronological order, C, C++, Matlab, Java, Haskell, Prolog, Scheme and OCaml.
-It was not until early 2020 when I started to develop an interest in the formal syntax and semantics of the programming language that I am learning.
+It was not until early 2020 when I started to develop an interest in the formal syntax and semantics of the programming language that I was learning.
 Before that I just learnt by examples and forgot the syntactic details quickly after the projects finished.